sampsyo/emfed/README.md

 Changelog
 ---------

+* v1.4.2: Switch to a more "normal" build process.
 * v1.4.1: Fix npm publication.
 * v1.4.0: Split into multiple submodules, which also lets you avoid automatic transformation.
 * v1.3.0: Drop the dependency on [Mustache][].
 Fix a bug where, on some browsers, the `data-*` attributes would not work (so we'd always use the default configuration).